The Shelley Primary School Board works with our school community to achieve the best outcomes for students.

 Board Chair

-Will is an Emergency Services Manager, holding a postgraduate Certificate in Executive Leadership and Management.
-It is his skills in this area that he believes will assist his role as School Board Chair.
+It is his skills in these areas that he believes assist his role as School Board Chair.

-Will is an advocate of a well-rounded education which allows all students to make decisions with a good grounding in many skills.
-He enjoys being part of a well-functioning board and looks forward continuing his contribution.
+Will is an advocate of a well-rounded education, which allows all students to make decisions with a good grounding in many skills.

 Shalini Vijeyaendra